Skip to Content

 OIDC_ISSUER_URLUsed for JWKS discovery ({issuer}/.well-known/openid-configuration)

-OIDC_AUDIENCEThe aud claim Maestro expects.
+OIDC_AUDIENCEThe aud claim Maestro expects on incoming tokens.
 Defaults to maestro-ui

 OIDC_SUPERADMIN_GROUPName of a groups claim value granting superadmin.
 Default maestro-superadmin